 5 Best Areas to Stay in Milan

-Milan is a massive and sprawling city.
-Thankfully, most of the city’s main attractions, luxury hotels and historic buildings are located within Zone 1.
-Milan does boast an extensive and efficient public transit system, although best explored on foot.
-Whether you choose to travel by tram, bus, or metro, you’re never very far away from anywhere.
+Milan is a massive, sprawling expensive city.
+Massive.
+Thankfully, most of the city’s main attractions, top luxury hotels and historic buildings are located within Zone 1.
+Milan boasts an extensive and efficient public transit system, although (just like everywhere else) is best explored on foot.

-As with any big city, certain neighbourhoods cater more to specific interests.
 Are you looking to enjoy Milan’s high-end luxury scene?
 Do you want to dance the night away at one of Italy’s most famous clubs?
+Maybe you want to see if anyone will notice if you commit a horrible crime against fashion, like Crocs with socks, or wearing a gilet over a vest?

 Located in the very heart of Milan is Centro Storico.
-Here you will find Milan’s most famous historical and cultural attractions, including the Duomo di Milano, La Scala Opera House, and the city’s main piazza.
+Here you will find Milan’s most famous historical and cultural attractions, including the Duomo Cathedral, La Scala Opera House, and the city’s main piazza.

 Home to a wide range of boutiques, restaurants, cafes, and museums, Centro Storico is the best area to stay in Milan for first-time visitors.